SumiSastri/dev-blogs/docs/local-environment-setup/part3-tooling-checklist.md

 This is a basic list for beginner devs in their first few jobs to help you set up your personal laptop with the basics that you require and separate that from the long list of requirements that an organisation may have to get your local environment working.

-Please read the section on Installfest - which is a longer list of the various packages I have had to install in different jobs - it may be helpful but is an optional read for beginners.
+Please read the section [Installfest](https://sumisastri.github.io/dev-blogs/installfest/) - which is a longer list of the various packages I have had to install in different jobs - it may be helpful but is an optional read for beginners.
 I refer to this section often to pick and mix what I need to install on my local computer depending on what I am learning and the tools required to do the job.

 Installfest has some simple set up instructions resources that I hope will help troubleshoot when you are stuck.